About the program

 First-year students meet individually with their class advisors to discuss their background and interests, and together they design a course of study to complement the student's existing training.

-Students are required to complete a minimum of 4 science courses offered at either Harvard or MIT.
-The number and nature of courses recommended will depend on a student's background.
-See a list of courses students commonly take.
-In addition, students will complete several professional-development workshops and mini-courses.
-Most courses will be taken in the G1 or G2 year.
+Students are required to complete a minimum of 4 course offered at either Harvard or MIT, which include 3 required courses.
+Most courses are taken in the G1 or G2 year.

 Required courses:

-SysBio300: Research Topics in Systems, Synthetic and Quantitative Biology.
+SSQB 300: Research Topics in Systems, Synthetic and Quantitative Biology.
 This is a seminar course with talks on current research topics from individual SSQB faculty.
+This is a year-long G1 course.

 Rotations

 Students in the program are expected to take 3-4 laboratory rotations before selecting a dissertation project.
+Rotations must be with HILS faculty and at least one with SSQB faculty.
 This is to allow the student to explore different research areas, identify potential collaborators, and experience the environment in different research groups.
 Most rotations are expected to be 6-12 weeks long.

 Teaching